 A sensitivity analysis was performed to the key assumptions used in the model (discount rates and perpetuity growth rates), in order to stress test the adequacy of the valuation headroom.
-It is estimated that at 31 December 2023 if the free cash flow growth rate of EKO PETROLEUM Cyprus Ltd used in the impairment test was lower by 0,5% with all other variables held constant, the Equity Value of the company would have been lower by 8%.
-In addition, if the future WACC was higher by 0,5% with all other variables held constant, the Equity Value of the company would have been lower by 9%.
+It is estimated that at 31 December 2024 if the free cash flow growth rate of EKO Cyprus Limited, used in the impairment test was lower by 0,5% with all other variables held constant, the Equity Value of the company would have been lower by 5%.
+In addition, if the future WACC was higher by 0,5% with all other variables held constant, the Equity Value of the company would have been lower by 11%.
 The sensitivity analysis resulted in recoverable values well in excess of the carrying value.

-- 2. Acquisition of subsidiaries includes costs associated with the acquisition of PV parks companies in May 2023.
-The Group completed the acquisition of Res Zeus Electricity Company LTD and Solight Electricity Company LTD (Note 6). - 3.
+- 2. Acquisition of subsidiaries includes costs associated with the acquisition of PV parks companies within 2024 (Note 6). - 3.
 Other intangible assets include the right of indefinite use of land in Serbia and Montenegro, where under certain circumstances the local legal framework did not allow outright ownership of land.
 The balance represents upfront lump-sum payments in the case of Serbia and in the case of Montenegro the purchase price allocation of land upon acquisition of the Group's subsidiary in Montenegro.
 The legal title of the land was subsequently contested by the local authorities in both countries without however recalling the right of the entities to make use of the land and buildings located on it. - 4.
-'Licenses and Rights' mainly include the carrying value of licenses as of 31 December 2023 related to renewable energy generation with their useful life ranging from 15 to 25 years. - 5.
-'Other movements' include completed IT software projects capitalised during 2023 and thus transferred from assets under construction (Note 6).
+'Licenses and Rights' mainly include the carrying value of licenses as of 31 December 2024 related to renewable energy generation with their useful life ranging from 15 to 25 years. - 5.
+'Other movements' include completed IT software projects capitalised during 2024 and thus transferred from assets under construction (Note 6).
 These projects are monitored within assets-under-construction as implementation of the relevant software takes place over a period of time.
 They are transferred to Intangible Assets when the implementation of the software has been completed and tested as being ready for use. - 6.
-As at 31 December 2023, the balance of EUA allowances comprises 1.1 million metric tons of purchased emission rights (EUAs) valued at €91 million (31 December 2022: 0.9 million metric tons at €281 million) and 2.4 million EUAs of free allowance with no value (31 December 2022: 2.4 million metric tons with no value).
-Among these, 500 thousand tons are pledged under a derivative agreement set to expire in April 2024, after which the EU allowances will be released from pledge (31 December 2022: nil).
-The deadline for surrendering the EUAs to cover the emissions deficit of 2023 has been shifted from April 2024 to September 2024, in accordance with the Greek ministry of finance and the EU regulation.
+As at 31 December 2024, the balance of EUA allowances comprises 1.2 million metric tons of purchased emission rights (EUAs) valued at €79 million (31 December 2023: 1.1 million metric tons at €91 million) and 2.4 million EUAs of free allowance with no value (31 December 2023: 2.4 million metric tons with no value).
+Among these, 510 thousand tons are pledged under a derivative agreement set to expire in April 2025, after which the EU allowances will be released from pledge (31 December 2023: 500 thousand tons).